 Iglesia Nuestra Señora del Carmen & Plaza de Bolivar

 Hangout in this plaza and admire the church design.
 While I was there, I also saw people drawing the church.
-If you come during Semana Santa week like us, get ready to watch the band and the parade around 6:30 pm to 7:00 pm at the square.
+If you come during Semana Santa week, get ready to watch the band and the parade around 6:30 pm to 7:00 pm at the square.
 They also put the light on at 7 pm, and it was beautiful.

 While you’re here, don’t forget to try out the famous Trout.
 It’s easy to get it because almost all of the restaurants in this town serve this fish.
 The most popular seemed to be baked in a creamy mushroom, garlicky sauce and topped with cheese.
 It also comes with Salad, Rice and a huge Patacone.
-My honest opinion, I prefer grilled to this way of cooking because the sauce just overwhelmed the taste of the fish.
+My honest opinion, I prefered grill to this because the sauce just overwhelmed the taste of the fish.

 Carpa Maria Restaurant (Slightly Cheaper)